 Asi Burak is a veteran of the videogame and tech industries.
 In 2011, Burak was named one of the “Digital 25: Leaders in Emerging Entertainment” by the Producers Guild of America (PGA) and Variety Magazine for his work on games for impact.

-He is currently the CEO of Power Play and also the Chairman of the influential industry organization Games for Change (G4C), which produces the annual Games for Change Festival.
+He is currently SVP Business Development at Tilting Point and the Chairman of the influential organization Games for Change (G4C).

-He has served as a strategic advisor to organizations like EON Productions (producer of the James Bond films), Tribeca Enterprises, Newsweek, and McCann Erickson, helping guide the strategic use of games and digital experiences to further brand engagement.
+He has served as an Executive Advisor to organizations like EON Productions (producer of the James Bond films), The Tribeca Film Festival, Newsweek, and McCann Erickson, helping guide the strategic use of videogames to further brand engagement.

 Prior to serving as G4C’s President from 2010 to 2015, Asi co-founded and led Impact Games, the creators of PeaceMaker and Play the News (acquired by Hybrid Learning Systems in 2010).

-He is often interviewed by international and national media, and has been invited to speak at conferences and institutions including TED Talks, Harvard Kennedy School, the Clinton Global Initiative, Sundance, the Skoll World Forum, CES, SXSW, GDC, and the US Army War College.
+He is often interviewed by media, and has been invited to speak at conferences and institutions including TED Talks, Harvard Kennedy School, the Clinton Global Initiative, Sundance, the Skoll World Forum, CES, SXSW, GDC, and the US Army War College.